BRajkumar041992/ExTEMPO/README.md

 First, install the package using "pip install git+https://github.com/BRajkumar041992/ExTEMPO.git" Next, open the ExTEMPO_example.ipynb file.
 This contains an example for using ExTEMPO.

 The 3rd cell requires user input.
 A description of each input is included.
-Once inputs have been defined, the 4th cell runs the code, which will generate a folder for the target star, subfolders for each MC realisation and a MC_parameters.csv file containing the sampled parameters for each realisation.
+Once inputs have been defined, the 4th cell runs the functions, which will generate a folder for the target star, subfolders for each MC realisation and an MC_parameters.csv file containing the sampled parameters for each realisation.
 Each subfolder will contain:

 - a PSD.csv file, which contains the data for the generated power spectral density.
 - .con and .in files, which are the generated inputs for ADDG3.
 The .con file also contains the mode amplitude, frequency and widths, which are used to generate various plots in the 5th cell.
 - a .asc file, the output of ADDG3, which contains the simulated time series.
 - a .npz file, which contains the rms amplitudes and exposure times for each realisation, the mean rms amplitude plot and its errors.

-This stores between 8-10 GB of data per star.
+This stores between 0.5 - 1.5 GB of data per star for 100 realisations.
 (Future updates will include an option to only save the final results.)

-Cell 5 provides the option to plot:
+Cell 4 provides the option to plot:

 - The PSD for one MC realisation,
 - the mode/line width vs radial order for one MC realisation,
 - the mode amplitude vs radial order for one MC realisation,
 - the echelle diagram for one MC realisation,
 - the synthetic time series generated from ADDG3 for one MC realisation,
-- The RMS amplitude plot with each realisation, the mean realisation, and the estimated nu_max.
+- The RMS amplitude plot with each realisation, the mean of all realisations, and the estimated nu_max.

 Each plot can be toggled on or off, and the user can define which MC realisation they would like to plot.

-Cell 6 allows the user to define a desired exposure time and target RMS amplitude.
-Cell 7 determines the RMS amplitude obtained at the defined exposure time and its associated error.
+Cell 5 allows the user to define a desired exposure time and target RMS amplitude.
+Cell 6 determines the RMS amplitude obtained at the specified exposure time and its associated error.
 It also produces a plot for visual inspection.
-Cell 8 determines all exposure times and their errors where the RMS amplitude curve crosses the user-defined target RMS amplitude.
+Cell 7 determines all exposure times and their errors where the RMS amplitude curve crosses the user-defined target RMS amplitude.